Clearing the Fallout from a Borderline Break-up

 When a lover's emotional responses to various situations are incongruent

-feeling like we're on shaky ground.
+ourselves and feeling like we're on shaky ground.

 the Borderline, our sense of congruency is constantly being

 challenged.
 A Borderline's selective memory and distorted thinking

 convincingly make us distrust our perceptions, and have

 us believing that black is really white--thus we're always floundering

 in chaos (this is called gaslighting).
 There comes a point,

 at which we can't decipher which end is up or down--sort of like